kanidm/kanidm/book/src/integrations/ldap.md

 ```

 Basedns are validated to ensure they are either `dc=`, `ou=` or `o=`.
 They must have one or more of
-these components and must only contain alphanumberic characters.
+these components and must only contain alphanumeric characters.

 After the basedn is changed, the new value will take effect after a server restart.
 If you have a
 replicated topology, you must restart all servers.